JorgeCastilloPrz/jorgecastilloprz.github.io/about/index.md

 **Unlocker / Connector for the teams**

 I love working as unlocker / connector for all the teams involved in a feature.
-Filling the gaps between product, design, mobile and backend engineers is drastically important.
-In my opinion that is important.
+In my opinion, filling the gaps between product, design, mobile and backend engineers is drastically important.
 I like to sit with designers to understand their needs, so our communication can improve.
 I've learned a little bit of Sketch (very basic, but enough to draft things for shortcutting proposals coming from the engineers), and some backend development.
 I have built Resful APIs using Play Framework, Ktor, and Spring Boot for side project apps, when serverless is not enough (e.g: Firebase).

 I've also worked on bringing to life a few design systems for different companies (for the Android side).